 A chart of the Risk Governance Committee structure is available to view here.

 Risk management begins even before an entity is admitted to the clearing house as a member.
 All prospective members are scrutinised to verify they possess both the financial resources and operational capabilities to meet CCP risk management requirements.

 The LCH Difference: We adhere to stringent eligibility requirements for entrants to our clearing services.
 Candidates for Clearing Membership must demonstrate that they have the necessary competency to appropriately value, risk manage and default manage cleared trades for the asset classes they wish to clear.

 Clearing houses collect initial margin from members to cover losses incurred in the event of a default.
-For EMIR-regulated CCPs, that would be at a 99% and 99.5% confidence interval for listed and OTC derivatives, respectively.
-For CFTC-regulated CCPs, the minimum confidence level is 99%.
+Under UK and EU legislations, that would be at a 99% and 99.5% confidence interval for listed and OTC derivatives, respectively.
+Under US legislation, the minimum confidence level is 99%.